BadenLab/LED-Zappelin/Instruction Manual/README.md

 4-	Close Arduino and open the Multi-Chromatic-Stimulator arduino file from the [Arduino Code folder](https://github.com/BadenLab/Tetra-Chromatic-Stimulator/tree/master/Arduino%20code/2-Photon_Mutli_Chromatic_Stimulator).

-5-	From the “Tools” tab: Select from “Boards” the “Adafruit ESP32 Feather”.
+<p align="justify">5-	From the “Tools” tab: Select from “Boards” the “Adafruit ESP32 Feather”.
 From “Upload Speed”, select 921600.
 From “Flash Frequency”, select 80Hz.
 From “Port”, select the computer port to which the ESP is connected (if doubt, unplug, replug and observe the choices differences).
-If the ESP is not recognised, check the driver installation (2), then check the micro USB cable.
+If the ESP is not recognised, check the driver installation (2), then check the micro USB cable. </p>

 6-	Compile and Upload the code by clicking on the arrow button on the top left.